Predictive fouling detection with AI models

 • Risk of microbiological contamination

-• Increased cost and safety pressure due to fouling-related production downtimes
+• Rising cost and safety pressure due to fouling-related production downtimes

 Research results